evkx/evkx.github.io/content/models/nio/et5/ET5/_index.md

 Nio ET5 has an all-wheel drive system supported by two motors.
 One on each axle.

-The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
+The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 150 mm and max 150 mm.

 ### Steering